NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 characters of the hash to create a directory hierarchy and divide the files up to make the tree simpler to explore and less likely to exceed operating system limits on files.
-We store all objects in an `objects` directory, with three levels of depth and a 'width' of 2 digits (https://github.com/DataONEorg/hashstore/issues/3).
+We store all objects in an `objects` directory, with three levels of 'depth' and a 'width' of 2 digits (https://github.com/DataONEorg/hashstore/issues/3).
 Because each digit in the hash can contain 16 values, the directory structure can contain 16,777,216 subdirectories (256^3).
 An example file layout for three objects would be::